gferreira/fb-variable-spacing/docs/adding-spacing-states.md

 Edit the widths and margins in the font to produce the `tight` extreme of the spacing axis.

-The tight margins can be set automatically using a script, and/or manually using the Space Center.
+The tight margins can be set using the [SetMargins tool](../set-margins-tool), or manually in the Space Center.

 Should the opaque shapes of adjacent glyphs be allowed to touch each other?
 In other words, should the tight margins be positive, zero, or negative?
 It is up to the designer to decide based on the typeface style.